 Firefighter funerals and their memorial services are full-grown with custom.
 These customs are designed to pay proper respects upon these local heroes’ demise, who put their lives at risk every day for the people.
-Ceremonies organised by the Fire department hold an essential place in honouring the firefighters who gave their lives on the line of duty.
-These firefighters funeral procession is somewhat similar to the ones practised in the military.
+Ceremonies organized by the Fire department hold an essential place in honoring the firefighters who gave their lives in the line of duty.
+These firefighters funeral procession is somewhat similar to the ones practiced in the military.

 Here, we’re aiming to present a short yet thorough outline of fire department customs regarding firefighter funeral service and memorial services.
 We are not trying to replicate procedural manuals and detailed guides for firefighter funerals that are readily available on the internet; instead, we will provide the readers with the best information on firefighters funerals.
 The information compiled here is intentioned to be of convenience to the fire department and the friends and family of the deceased firefighters.
 The guide is as follows:

 Steps to Follow after a Line of Duty Death